fliphess/miicam/README.md

 * Web based Image and Video viewer
 * Build a newer `tf_recovery.img` and u-boot using the toolchain
 * Capture video on motion and on command
-* Configuration over web server
 * Replace Chinese voice files with English and more important: allow playback of those voices
-* Reintroduction of motion detection without the need for cloud by extending the current rtspd code
 * Auto update mechanism for firmware
 * MQTT updates and control
-* User authentication on RTSP daemon
 * SSL for webserver and rtspd
 * Remote syslogging
 * Audio with RTSP stream